multi-coop/datami-documentation-content/texts/tutorial/tutorial-overview-en.md

 - **Switch between edit view modes**
 - **Use the `save` button (send a contribution)**

+More details about those features [here](/tutorial-actions)

+## Edition features

 Other features are quite useful but more specific to table files (like `csv`), for instance :

 - **Switch between table and cards view**
 - **Show external ressources**
 - **Filter a table**
 - **Make a text search across the table**

+More details about the edition features [here](/tutorial-edition)

+## Contribution features

+Finally some fetaures are correlated to the core purpose of Gitribute : "Contribute with Git".

+Making a open contribution to a document, including the possibility for the document's owner to reject or to modify it comes with some little perks and a bit of vocabulary.

+- **What is branch ?**
+- **What is a "pull request" or a "merge request" ?**
+- **How do I know my contribution was accepted ?**

+More details about the contribution process [here](/tutorial-contribution)